svandegar/hashchain/docs/source/solidity_contract.rst

 Solidity Contrat
 ================

 Here is the Solidity contract definition built by the Python ``hashchain`` module.

+This contract has been designed to store data privately using as little gas as possible.

 This contract has been tested against `MythX <https://mythx.io/>`_ security standards.

 .. code-block:: javascript